knative/docs/docs/install/installing-istio.md

 custom: custom-local-gateway
 ```

-If there is a change in service ports (compared with that of
+If there is a change in service ports (compared to that of
 `cluster-local-gateway`), update the port info in the gateway accordingly.

 ### Verifying your Istio install